Connect with us

 Workers at a construction site in Kisumu.
 PHOTO | FILE

-Distribution & Warehousing Network Limited (DAWN), a South African company that manufacturers construction products, is expanding to Kenya in a bid to tap into the country’s lucrative building and construction sector.
+Distribution & Warehousing Network Limited (DAWN), a South African company that manufactures construction products, is expanding to Kenya in a bid to tap into the country’s lucrative building and construction sector.

-The company that is listed on the Johannesburg Stock Exchange said it would set up shop in Nairobi in January 2014 to distribute its branded hardware, plumbing, kitchen, sanitary ware, engineering and civil products.
+The company which is listed on the Johannesburg Stock Exchange said it would set up shop in Nairobi in January 2014 to distribute its branded hardware, plumbing, kitchen, sanitary ware, engineering, and civil products.

 DAWN chief executive Pieter van Niekerk said: “We have interests in Tanzania and we have successfully exported to Kenya from South Africa during the past years.
 We want to have a presence and inventory in Kenya to improve our market offering.”